-- provide high quality education and training services that meet the needs of the community; and
+- provide high quality education and training services that meet the needs of the community

 - meet both financial and non-financial performance targets.

-Since 1 July 2016, TAFE institutes have been governed by new boards of between 10 and 12 directors, comprising of:
+Victorian TAFE institutes are governed by boards of between 10 and 12 directors, comprising of:

-- one director elected by the staff of the institute; and
+- one director elected by the staff of the institute

 Boards are also responsible for electing their own chairs.

 Full board compositions are published on the

 Director skill requirements

 The act requires suitably qualified and highly committed individuals to provide their time and commitment on boards, to oversee the governance of Victoria’s 12 publicly funded TAFE institutes.